EE2dev/sequence-explorer/README.md

 Sequence explorer implements the following [d3.js reusable charts pattern](https://github.com/EE2dev/d3-template) to let you customize the chart.
 The core library [d3-sankeySeq.js](https://github.com/EE2dev/d3-sankeySeq) can also be used separately.

 d3-sankeySeq.js adapts the sankey layout for sequential data, sequence-explorer.js is a wrapper on top of sankeySeq with the following features:
-- [x] data is read from a csv file.
+- [x] data is read from a csv or a JSON file.
 Since the visualization is motivated by the [Markov assumption](https://en.wikipedia.org/wiki/Markov_property), the data can be provided in an efficient format just referencing the successors in a sequence and their connection value.
 See section about [data formatting](#3-data-formatting).
 - [x] can be used with just a browser and no web server.
 In the latter case, data has to be embedded in the html file.
 - [x] sankeySeq places the nodes on a fixed grid.
 Each state of the sequence (e.g. point in time) has a fixed x position.
 And each event has a fixed y position.
 - [x] supports small multiples